 How To Protect Your Online Content

 Though not mandatory, you can use some steps to prevent people from copying your work in any form.
-You must have already seen the copyright symbol: a circle with C in it and/or a circle with P in it.
+You must have already seen the copyright symbol: a circle with C in it and a circle with P in it.
 Both convey that the work is protected by copyright act and others should ask the copyright holder for written permission before using the work as it is or as a derivative.
 Such symbols are regular on book-covers, CD/DVD covers and even on some websites.

 On the Internet, you can send out strong signals to deter copying by using a banner from either copyscape.com or dmca.com.
-While this may not work for sure, it may atleast deter some, and show that you take plagiarism seriously.
-Both companies are into detection of plagiarism on the Internet and provide free banners of different sizes that suggest that copying the contents of that webpage may lead to copyright infringement.
-If you put the banner and/or the copyright symbol with copyright holders’ name and email address in the footer, it should appear on all the pages of your website.
+While this may not work for sure, it may at least deter some, and show that you take plagiarism seriously.
+Both companies are into detection of plagiarism on the Internet and provide free banners of different sizes that suggest that copying the contents of that web page may lead to copyright infringement.
+If you put the banner and the copyright symbol with copyright holders’ name and email address in the footer, it should appear on all the pages of your website.
 Remember that the symbol with P in a circle should be used only for audio as it denotes phonogram.

-The above, however, do not guarantee that people will not steal your content on the Internet.
+The above, however, does not guarantee that people will not steal your content on the Internet.
 Many people do it thinking that they can get away with it.
 They had the advantage in the early days of the World Wide Web.
 Since the Internet is now an important place for intellectual data, especially copyrighted material, there are organizations that deal with plagiarism and piracy.

-This sections talk about what to do if your content is stolen.
+This section talk about what to do if your content is stolen.

 Steps To Take If Your Online Content Is Stolen